On the affine invariant of simple hypersemitoric systems: The affine invariant of an hypersemitoric system

+We are now ready to define an affine invariant for any simple hypersemitoric system.
+Let $(M,\omega,F=(J,H))$ be a simple hypersemitoric system.
+Let $\{\gamma_1,\cdots,\gamma_k\}$ be the set of hyperbolic-regular lines with H-E values or elliptic-regular lines with boundary values that satisfy $\gamma_i(]0,1[)\subset \text{int}(F(M))$ for $1\leq i\leq k$.
+Now consider the set $F(M)\backslash \{\gamma_1,\cdots ,\gamma_k\}$.
+Recall that the hyperbolic-elliptic values lie in the boundary of $F(M)$, namely in the image of the minimum and maximum of $J$.
+Moreover, for each hyperbolic-regular line with H-E values or elliptic-regular line with boundary values, its endpoints have different $J$-values, see Remark \ref{r.imageofhyperbolicellitptic} and Remark \ref{r.differentendpointselliptic}.
+Therefore, the set $\tilde{F}(M):=F(M)\backslash \{\gamma_1,\cdots ,\gamma_k\}$ is disconnected, if $\{\gamma_1,\cdots, \gamma_k\}\neq \emptyset$.
+Let $U$ be a connected component of the set $\tilde{F}(M)$.
+Since the fibers over $U$ may be disconnected, the choice of tori over $U$ to each we want to apply Theorem \ref{t.polytopegeneral} is not unique.
+Applying Theorem \ref{t.polytopegeneral} for all possible continuous choices of tori over the set of regular values of the connected components of $\tilde{F}(M)$ we obtain:

-\begin{itemize} \item We are able to fit them together in order for the resulting function $f_{\vec{\epsilon},\alpha}$ to be continuous, \item the height of the resulting polytope is given by the volume of $J^{-1}(x)/S^1$, \item Equation \eqref{eq.derivativerelationgeneral} holds.
-For $c$ such that $c\in l_{c_j}^{\pi_j(\vec{\epsilon})}$ only for $c_j\in C_0$ that are either a focus-focus value in $F_{\alpha}$ or the hyperbolic-regular value in a flap induced by the elliptic-elliptic value of a flap in $F_{\alpha}$ with only one elliptic-elliptic value, Equation \eqref{eq.derivativerelationgeneral} follows from Proposition \ref{p.monodromy}, analogous to what is done in Theorem \ref{t.polytopenflaps} and \cite[Theorem $3.8$]{vu2007moment}. \end{itemize} The above conditions determine $f_{\vec{\epsilon},\alpha}$ due to the formula of the Duistermaat-Heckmann measure, see Section \ref{s.duistermaatmeasuregeneral}. \end{proof} \begin{definition} Given a compact hypersemitoric system $(M,\omega,F=(J,H))$ a representative of the affine invariant is defined by the collective images of iteratively applying Theorem \ref{t.polytopegeneral} to each layer of flap/pleat found in the system for a choice of $\vec{\epsilon}$ in each layer.
+\begin{definition} Given a compact hypersemitoric system $(M,\omega,F=(J,H))$ a representative of the affine invariant is defined by the collective images of iteratively applying Theorem \ref{t.polytopegeneral} to each layer of background/flap/boundary flap/pleat over all continuous possible choices of tori over the set of regular values of the connected components of $\tilde{F}(M)$, with a choice of $\vec{\epsilon}$ in each layer.
 If no critical values are present in the layer no choice of $\vec{\epsilon}$ is required.
-The analogous of Section \ref{s.grouporbitnflaps} and Section \ref{s.orbitpolytope} follows, i.e., the different choices of $\vec{\epsilon}$ can be interpreted as a group orbit. \end{definition} \begin{remark} \item In order to consider an invariant for a non-compact hypersemitoric system $(M,\omega,F=(J,H))$ one possible way is to work on the compact subsets $J^{-1}(]-\infty,j])$ for $j\in \mathbb{R}$, and let $j\rightarrow \infty$. \end{remark}
+The analogous of Section \ref{s.grouporbitnflaps} and Section \ref{s.orbitpolytope} follows, i.e., the different choices of $\vec{\epsilon}$ can be interpreted as a group orbit. \end{definition} \begin{remark} \item In order to consider an invariant for a noncompact simple hypersemitoric system $(M,\omega,F=(J,H))$ one possible way is to work on the compact subsets $J^{-1}(]-\infty,j])$ for $j\in \mathbb{R}$, and let $j\rightarrow \infty$. \end{remark}